Hagtronics/PyHasher/README.md

 # PyHasher
-Python program to read a file and generate a SHA-256 Hash from it.
+Python program to read an ASCII file and generate a SHA-256 Hash from it.
 Has a very simple PyQT5 GUI frontend.
 Simply run the program, select a file and the hash will be generated.